 17. Farmhouse bathroom closet

-The farmhouse bathroom closet brings a sense of warmth and rustic charm to your home through the use of natural materials and vintage-inspired reclaimed wood shelving, sliding barn doors with black iron hardware, and plenty of woven style often incorporates open cubbies filled with galvanized metal bins or wicker baskets to hold toiletries and complete the look, you might add a few antique-style glass jars or a wooden crate for extra toilet goal is to create a space that feels lived-in and cozy while remaining highly is a perfect blend of old-world character and modern-day storage practicality.
+The farmhouse bathroom closet brings a sense of warmth and rustic charm to your home through the use of natural materials and vintage-inspired details.
+Think reclaimed wood shelving, sliding barn doors with black iron hardware, and plenty of woven textures.
+This style often incorporates open cubbies filled with galvanized metal bins or wicker baskets to hold toiletries and linens.
+To complete the look, you might add a few antique-style glass jars or a wooden crate for extra toilet paper.
+The goal is to create a space that feels lived-in and cozy while remaining highly organized.
+It is a perfect blend of old-world character and modern-day storage practicality.

 18. Minimalist bathroom storage